Designing Parking Lots

 4. Parking lot islands are also essential to smooth and safe internal flow within a parking lot.
-An end island (capping the end of a double row of parking spaces) that measures 10' wide x 38' long, with circular-radiused ends, will provide for easy and comfortable turning movements for any vehicle negotiating its way around that end island.
+An end island (capping the end of a double row of parking spaces) that measures 10' wide x 38' long, with circular-radiused ends (resembling a stubby hot dog), will provide for easy and comfortable turning movements for any vehicle negotiating its way around that end island.
 It automatically creates safe 'vision triangles' at drive intersections, where meeting drivers can suitably anticipate, see and be seen by one another.
 It will also afford enough area for landscaping relief, the placement of one or two shade trees, and some percolation of stormwater into the earth below.
 When placed often throughout a parking lot, similarly sized parking lot islands provide substantial visual and heat relief to parkers and pedestrians alike, and accommodate the aesthetic embellishment of an effective landscape design.

 5. Parking lots work best, and are safest, when they are ringed by a 'cruise lane' or perimeter drive that 'collects' cars from all the intervening parking lot aisles before dumping them onto primary drives or surrounding arterial streets.
 Drives must be ranked and prioritized: the innermost parking lot aisles have the greatest mutual interaction and intersection, and are therefore of the lowest speed; intermediate drives can bear slightly higher speeds and smoother flow only if the numbers of their intersections and interactions are restrained; to have the greatest safe speed and flow, primary drives must have the fewest intersections and interactions.
 When optimized, a parking lot plan should have an apparent order, hierachy and logic to it.